thisdot/starter.dev/starters/deno-oak-denodb/README.md

 - `write-lock-file` writes the lock file for checking integrity of packages (see the [dedicated chapter](#keeping-integrity-through-lock-file) for details)
 - `reload-cache` re-downloads the dependencies to the cache
 - `show-docs` shows the JSDoc-based documentation from the code (see the [dedicated chapter](#generating-documentation) for details)
+- `generate-type-definition` generates TypeScript types from the GraphQL schema (see the [dedicated chapter](#generating-typescript-files-from-graphql-schema) for details)

 ### Formatting and linting